Linkin Park: 2004–2006: Side projects and Minutes to Midnight

-2006–2008: Minutes to Midnight

 Linkin Park returned to the recording studios in 2006 to work on new material.
 To produce the album, the band chose producer Rick Rubin.
-Despite initially stating the album would debut sometime in 2006, the album was delayed until 2007.
+Despite initially stating the album would debut sometime in 2006, it was delayed until 2007.
 The band had recorded thirty to fifty songs in August 2006, when Shinoda stated the album was halfway completed.
 Bennington later added that the new album would stray away from their previous nu metal sound.
 Warner Bros.
 Records officially announced that the band's third studio album, titled Minutes to Midnight, would be released on May 15, 2007, in the United States.
 After spending fourteen months working on the album, the band members opted to further refine their album by removing five of the original seventeen tracks.
 The album's title, a reference to the Doomsday Clock, foreshadowed the band's new lyrical themes.
-Minutes to Midnight sold over 625,000 copies in its first week, making it one of the most successful debut week albums in recent years.
+Minutes to Midnight sold over 623,000 copies in its first week, making it one of the most successful debut week albums in recent years.
 The album also took the top spot on the Billboard Charts.

 The album's first single, "What I've Done", was released on April 2, and premiered on MTV and Fuse within the same week.
-The single was acclaimed by listeners, becoming the top-ranked song on the Billboard's Modern Rock Tracks and Mainstream Rock Tracks charts.
+The single peaked at no. 7 on the Billboard Hot 100.
 The song is also used in soundtrack for the 2007 action film, Transformers.
 Mike Shinoda was also featured on the Styles of Beyond song "Second to None", which was also included in the film.
 Later in the year, the band won the "Favorite Alternative Artist" in the American Music Awards.
 The band also saw success with the rest of the album's singles, "Bleed It Out", "Shadow of the Day", "Given Up", and "Leave Out All the Rest", which were released throughout 2007 and early 2008.
 The band also collaborated with Busta Rhymes on his single "We Made It", which was released on April 29.